roscopeco/anos/MemoryMap.md

 ## Memory Map for Anos

 > [!NOTE]
-> The low memory and early boot information here applies **only when booted via STAGE2**.
+> The low memory and early boot information here applies **only when booted via STAGE2**,
+> and is **only applicable on x86_64**.
+>
-> When booted with Limine (or other such loader as we may support from time to time)
+> When booted with Limine (or other such loader as we may support from time to time),
-> the kernel entrypoint code for that loader is responsible for making the bootloader's
+> and on other platforms (e.g. RISC-V) the kernel entrypoint code for that platform
+> and loader is responsible for making the bootloader's environment into something
-> environment into something palatable for the kernel proper.
+> palatable for the kernel proper before handing off to the common entrypoint.

 ### Low Memory